jonahoffline/Tickblaze.Scripts/docs/docs/tutorials/aroon-indicator.md

 - **Full Type Name**: Tickblaze uses the fully qualified type name (e.g., `MyScripts.Indicators.Aroon`) to uniquely identify your script.
 - **Avoid Name Conflicts**: A well-structured namespace prevents conflicts with other indicators or scripts in the Tickblaze ecosystem.
-- **Integration**: Placing your indicator in the `MyScripts.Indicators.Aroon` namespace ensures it integrates seamlessly into the platform.

 ### 2. Create the Aroon Class